uvindukt/Arishte/README.md

 # Arishte
-Arishte is an online Sri lankan liquor store.
+Arishte is an online Sri Lankan liquor store.